deanhiller/webpieces/README.md

 * Security - cookie is hashed so can't be modified without failing next request
 * Security - Form auth token in play1.3.x+  can be accidentally missed leaving security hole unless app developer is diligent.
 By default, we make it near impossible to miss the auth token AND check that token in forms for the developer(putting it in is automatic in play 1.3 but checking it is not leaving a hole if you don't know and many don't know)
 * State per tab rather than just per session.
 All web frameworks have a location to store session state but if you go to buy a plane ticket in 3 different tabs, the three tabs can step on each other.
 A location to store information for each tab is needed
+* Tests now test for backwards compatibility so we(developers) do not accidentally break compatibility with your app except on major releases

 #### Downsides
   Currently documentation is lacking but there is an example for pretty much everything in webpieces/webserver/http-webserver/src/test/java/* as we do something called feature testing(testing as user would use the system) for all paths of code.